-Long-term leasehold property - 2% straight line basis Furniture and equipment - 20% straight line basis Computer equipment - 20% straight line basis
+Long-term leasehold property

+Furniture and equipment

+Computer equipment

+2% straight line basis

+20% straight line basis

+20% straight line basis

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of financial activities.